Just about everything in Shannon Smith’s home she built by hand.

 Home fashioned like a silo and farmhouse near Duluth lists for $840K

-In addition to its unique design, the Cloquet property also has an 8,000-penny floor and nine acres of land.
+The Cloquet property also has an 8,000-penny floor and 9 acres of land.

-Starting in 2015, the project took Smith and her family of four about three years to complete.
-But it takes a lot of time to fashion a house to look like a old red barn and tin silo.
+Started in 2015, the project took Smith and her family of four about three years to complete.
+But it takes a lot of time to fashion a house to look like an old red barn and tin silo.

 Smith tried to honor the farmhouse that was her childhood home.
 She installed silver barn tin accents along some of the stairs and in a bathroom shower.
 Above the bathtub in the primary bathroom, she installed a ceiling arched in the shape of a barrel.
 She constructed sliding barn doors inside the house from scratch.

-The open plan allows for guests to spread out if needed but also keeps the home feeling cozy when it’s just her and her family inside, she said.
+The open plan allows for guests to spread out if needed but also keeps the house feeling cozy when it’s just her and her family inside, she said.

 “When I’ve had get-togethers, we had no problem having 50 people in here,” she said.
 “And you wouldn’t have thought there were that many people in the house because of how big it is.”